hms-networks/flexy-osisoft-connector/README.md

 ### OCS Account Setup
 The OSIsoft connector supports an OCS connection.
 To make use of this feature, follow the below steps.
 1. First create an OCS account.
-1. Under the namespace tab, create an OCS namespace of your choosing.
+1. Under the namespace tab, create an OCS namespace.
    1. Save the namespace for later use.
 It will be needed in another step.
 1. Under the client tab, create a client.
    1. Select "Client-Credentials" as the client type.